Oobnala/Gallery/README.md

   - initialRender: Initially set to true, but switched to false after the first search.
   - images: The images received by a successful get request in Search component.
-  - error: Used to determine if there is a server error from the get request.
+  - error: Used to determine if there is a server error from the fetch request.
   - isLoading: Initially set to false, but it is triggered when a search is being made.
 When the request completes, it is reset to false.
 This state is for the LoadingSpinner component.
   - showOverlay: An object state that has a "show" property to trigger the overlay image and an "imgURL" property to display the selected image source.